cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/retrieve-Configuration.md

 Different levels are, if the downloaded portion at the time of decoding is

-- <8% of the total data, then decode to level 4
+- <8% of the total data, then decode to level 3
-- 8 < x < 13% of the total data, then decode to level 3
+- 8 < x < 13% of the total data, then decode to level 2
-- 13 < x < 27% of the total data, then decode to level 2
+- 13 < x < 27% of the total data, then decode to level 1
-- < 100 (means it is not finished) then decode to level 1
+- < 100 (means it is not finished) then decode to level 0
 - 100% of the total data (stream is finished), then decode to level 0

 :::tip
 How did we come up with these levels?
 It is kind of simple.

 For instance, if we have only downloaded 1/16th of the total data, it means we have downloaded 6.25% of the data (8% is 6.25% with some offset).
-This means we can decode the image to 1/16th of the original size, which is level 4, and the same goes for the rest of the levels.
+This means we can decode the image to 1/16th of the original size, which is level 4.
+However, the interpolation provided by the decoder is slightly better than that provided by straight image rendering, and thus one can decode to a slightly lower level, using level 3 instead.
+The same goes for the rest of the levels.
 :::

 To answer the question of how many decoding levels will occur, it totally depends on the initial data that is downloaded and how the stream progresses.
 But at any given time when the data is downloaded, we check the progress against the above levels and decode the image to the relevant resolution if possible.
 If an error is thrown or the image is not decoded, we simply wait for the next progress event to occur.